-Figure 3 illustrates how this holistic approach, combining 'livelihood protection' (consumption support, savings services) with 'livelihood promotion' (skills training, asset transfer, access to credit), can graduate households from extreme poverty towards sustainable livelihoods.
-This stylised representation can be criticised for its assumed linearity - programme participants proceed smoothly up the graduation 'ladder' like an escalator.
+Figure 3 illustrates how this holistic approach, combining'livelihood protection'(consumption support, savings services) with 'livelihood promotion' (skills training, asset transfer, access to credit), should in principle graduate households from extreme poverty towards sustainable livelihoods.
+This stylised representation can be criticised for its assumed linearity - programme participants proceed smoothly up the graduation'ladder' like an escalator.
 In reality, livelihoods are unpredictable and erratic, especially for the poor, and subject to setbacks and shocks.
-Nonetheless, the project completion report concluded that the asset transfers had resulted in rapid and significant improvements in the livelihoods of extremely poor households, who now enjoyed more diversified and stable incomes (DFID Bangladesh, 2006).
-Between 2002 and 2005, the percentage of participants living in extreme poverty (<\$1/day) fell from 89% to 59% (Matin et al., 2008: 26).
+Nonetheless, the project completion report concluded that the asset transfers had resulted in rapid, significant improvement in the livelihoods of extremely poor households, who now enjoy more diversified and stable incomes (DFID Bangladesh, 2006).
+Between 2002 and 2005, participants living in extreme poverty (<\$1/day) fell from 89% to 59% (Matin et al., 2008: 26).